LouisT/inSubnet/README.md

     inSubnet.isIPv6(string) - Same as "isIP()" but for IPv6 only. - Returns true or false.
          Example: inSubnet.isIPv6("adf::1");

-    inSubnet.expand(ipv6) - Expands an IPv6. - Returns IPv6 or false.
+    inSubnet.Expand(ipv6) - Expands an IPv6. - Returns IPv6 or false.
          Example: inSubnet.expand("afd::1");

+    inSubnet.Validate(ip) - Check against an array of subnets set by "setSubnet()". - Returns true or false.
+         Example: inSubnet.Validate("192.168.1.3");

+    inSubnet.setSubnets(subnets) - Set a list of subnets for "Validate()". - Returns true or false.
+         Example: inSubnet.setSubnets(["192.168.1.0/30","::1/32"]);

 TODO:
 ------